curl/curl-for-win/README.md

     allowing this project to automatically benefit from continuous C compiler updates.
   - Patching policy: No locally maintained patches.
-Patches are only applied locally if already merged upstream or &mdash; in case it's necessary for a successful build &mdash; had them submitted upstream with fair confidence of getting accepted.
+Patches are only applied locally if already merged upstream or &mdash; in case it is necessary for a successful build &mdash; had them submitted upstream with fair confidence of getting accepted.
   - curl/libcurl are built in MultiSSL mode, with both OpenSSL and